irena-flextool/flextool/docs/how_to.md

 ## How to add a reserve
 **(init.sqlite: scenario network_coal_wind_reserve)**

 In FlexTool, reserves are defined for a group of nodes.
 If there is a need to have a reserve requirement for a single node, it needs its own group.
-Therefore, when creating a reserve, the first step is to add a new `group` (e.g. *electricity*) with all member nodes (e.g. *west*, *east* and *north*) using the `group__node` relationship class.
-Then, a new reserve categories can be added (e.g. *primary*) to the `reserve` object class.
+Therefore, when creating a reserve, the first step is to add a new `group` (e.g. *electricity*) with all member nodes (e.g. *west*, *east* and *north*) using the `group__node` entity.
+Then, a new reserve categories can be added (e.g. *primary*) to the `reserve` entity.
-Finally, make sure there are *up* and *down* objects in the `UpDown' object class.
+Finally, make sure there are *up* and *down* entities in the `UpDown' entity.
 These are hard-coded names in FlexTool and need to be used when creating reserves.

 Next, the reserve requirement will be defined.
-A relationship between in the `reserve__upDown__group` class (e.g. *primary--up--electricity*) allows to define the reserve parameters `reserve_method`, `reservation` (i.e. the amount of reserve) and `penalty_reserve` (i.e. the penalty cost in case of lack of reserve).
+An entity between the `reserve__upDown__group` class (e.g. *primary--up--electricity*) allows to define the reserve parameters `reserve_method`, `reservation` (i.e. the amount of reserve) and `penalty_reserve` (i.e. the penalty cost in case of lack of reserve).
 For example, a constant of 10 MW could be used.
 Even though the name of the `reserve_method` is *timeseries_only*, it can also accept a constant value - it's an exogenous reserve requirement whereas the other two reserve methods are endogenous.
 Dynamic reserve method calculates the reserve requirement from generation and loads according to user defined factors (`increase_reserve_ratio`).
 Largest failure method will force enough reserve to cope with a failure of the chosen unit and connection flows.

 Parameters from the `reserve__upDown__unit__node` class should be used to define how different units can contribute to different reserves.
 Note that the entities in this class need to be added to the `Entity Alternative` sheet.
 Parameter `max_share` says how large share of the total capacity of the timestep (existing * efficiency * (profile)) of the unit can contribute to this reserve category (e.g. *coal_plant* may be limited by ramp constraint to provide only 1% of its capacity to an upward primary reserve.)
 Meanwhile, parameter `reliability` affects what portion of the reserved capacity actually contributes to the reserve (e.g. *wind_plant* may contribute only 80% of its generation to reserve due to uncertainty).